meghamalasambari-cell/Simple-Calculator/README.md

 # Simple-Calculator
-This calculator is useful for performing basic operationd
+This calculator is useful for performing basic operations